A daily blog of my robotics journey in SF, Summer 2025

 What stood out most to me was Chelsea Finn’s recap of Physical Intelligence’s work.
 While it was essentially a condensed walkthrough of what’s already available on [their blog](https://www.physicalintelligence.company/blog), it was still valuable to hear her personal framing and emphasis.
 It was also interesting to pick up on some of her views - like her current lack of enthusiasm for data sources beyond teleoperation.

-Another good talk was Andrej Karpathy's meta-talk on LLMs and interacting with them.
-Karpathy introduces a lot of analogies and mental models for how to think about LLMs and designing software around them.
+Another good talk was Andrej Karpathy’s meta-talk on LLMs and interacting with them.
+Karpathy introduces a variety of analogies and mental models for how to think about LLMs and for designing software around them.

-The highlight of the conference, though, was meeting other attendees - especially fellow Europeans.
+The highlight of the conference, though, was meeting other attendees — especially fellow Europeans.
 Being there acted as a strong filter for both technical depth and startup interest, a combination that’s sometimes hard to find at ETH.
-I spent the rest of the week reconnecting with people one-on-one, hosting an ETH alumni event, meeting a friend at Founders Fund, and organising a dinner party for Germans in the Bay Area.
+I spent the rest of the week reconnecting with people one-on-one, hosting an ETH alumni event, meeting a friend at Founders Fund, and organising a dinner for Germans in the Bay Area.

 Midweek, I found myself frustrated about not getting much actual work done.
-But after jotting down some thoughts in my notebook, I realised that this - meeting thoughtful, like-minded people - was exactly what I’d been missing in the months before.
+But after jotting down a few thoughts in my notebook, I realised that this — meeting thoughtful, like-minded people — was exactly what I’d been missing in the months before.
 Many of these early conversations felt like planting seeds for long-term relationships.

 Segmentation model working